Hansastro/Nanodregree_Data_Analyst/Chapter5/Perceptual_Phenomenon_Project/Perceptual_Phenomenon_Project.md

 $\overline{X}_D = \overline{X}_c - \overline{X}_i =  14.05 - 22.02 = -7.97$

-The new standard deviation of the difference is equal to:
+The sample standard deviation of the difference is equal to:

 $S_D = \sqrt{\frac{(\sum_{a=0}^{n}(((\overline{x}_{c(a)} - \overline{x}_{i(a))}) - \overline{X}_{diff})^2}{n - 1}}$